1991 Major League Baseball All-Star Game

 The 1991 Major League Baseball All-Star Game was the 62nd playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 9, 1991, at SkyDome in Toronto, the home of the Toronto Blue Jays of the American League.
 It was only the second time that the game was played outside the United States, as the National League's Montreal Expos hosted the 1982 Midsummer Classic at Olympic Stadium in Montreal, Quebec.
-This was also the only All-Star Game to be awarded by Commissioner A. Bartlett Giamatti, who awarded the game to the Blue Jays on Canada Day 1989.
+This was also the only All-Star Game to be awarded by Commissioner A. Bartlett Giamatti, who awarded the game to the Blue Jays on Canada Day 1989, exactly two months before Giamatti's death at age 51 from a massive heart attack.

 The game resulted in the American League defeating the National League 4-2.
 Both the winning and losing pitchers represented the Canadian teams; the Blue Jays' Jimmy Key earned the win while the Expos' Dennis Martínez was given the loss.

 As of 2025, this is the most recent All-Star Game to be hosted by the Blue Jays in Toronto or held outside the United States.